RedCoolBeans/docker-bacula-opensource/README.md

 - e-mail notifications are not enabled in the default configuration shipped with this demonstration setup.
 If e-mail is desired it can be enabled and pointed to an existing mailhost.
+- Mounting a local `bacula-fd.conf` into the `bacula-fd` container is not supported yet.
+Due to the limited configuration possible in this file it is advised to set the documented environment variables for now.